How a Freelancer's Problem Became Software

 I was proud of what I had built.
 The system generated articulate, well-structured answers that sounded exactly like me.
 It pulled from my real projects, used my natural phrasing, even captured my tendency to explain things through analogies.
 I showed it to Kate fully expecting her to be impressed.

 She went through the questions carefully, the way a recruiter goes through applications.
 And for almost every answer, she shook her head.
 "This does not sound like me at all.
-I would never frame it this way.
+I would never say it this way.
 This is your way of thinking, not mine."

 She was not wrong.
 The tool was built solely around my personality: my communication style, my way of structuring arguments, my instinct to lead with systems and parallels.
 Kate is different.
 She leads with people.
 She reads a room before she reads a document.
 She builds trust through observation, not through frameworks.
 We are both good at interviews.
 We are good at them in completely different ways.